lucasloureiror/lucasloureiror/README.md

 ## 🌃 Hello 👋, my name is <strong>Lucas!</strong>

-> I'm a brazilian lawyer, currently in a carreer transition to dev, and Information Systems undergraduate at ICMC-USP in São Paulo - Brazil.
+> I'm a brazilian lawyer, currently a Software Engineer Intern, and Information Systems undergraduate at ICMC-USP in São Paulo - Brazil.

-🔭 Right now: Software Engineer Intern

 🌱 What I'm learning right now: